xichen-fy/Fira/README.md

 param_groups = divide_params(model, target_modules_list = ["attn", "mlp"], rank=8)
 optimizer = FiraAdamW(param_groups, lr=learning_rate)
 ```
-Modules whose names contain any substring in `target_modules_list` will enable low-rank projection, whereas other modules will use full-rank updates.
+Please add the module names that need to enable our Fira in `target_modules_list` (Substrings are acceptable).
 ### Quick Start

 We also provide a quick-start tutorial for the Fira optimizer.
 You can find it in `./quick_start`.